 The growth of Concerned Nazarenes is a great encouragement to me, although I am not a member of the CotN.
 I am attempting to fight Emerging/Emergent heresies primarily in the Evangelical Friends Church International (EFCI).
 Like Richard Foster (click here and here), I grew up in the EFCI (before Foster and others helped hijack it from its strongly born again, separatist fundamentalist “Gurneyite” Quaker tradition).

-“Progressive evangelical” EFCI institutions, particularly George Fox University and George Fox Evangelical Seminary, have been inviting Emerging/Emergent heretics Richard Foster, Tony Campolo, Jason Clark, Todd Hunter, Dan Kimball, Brennan Manning, Brian McLaren, Leonard Sweet, Dallas Willard, and many others to teach and/or speak on various occasions.
+“Progressive evangelical” EFCI institutions, particularly George Fox University and George Fox Evangelical Seminary, have been inviting Emerging/ Emergent heretics Richard Foster, Tony Campolo, Jason Clark, Todd Hunter, Dan Kimball, Brennan Manning, Brian McLaren, Leonard Sweet, Dallas Willard, and many others to teach and/or speak on various occasions.
 (Also, click here for a Lighthouse Trails list of Emerging/Emergent names at George Fox University and George Fox Evangelical Seminary.)

 Also, the EFCI has joined various ecumenical Quaker organizations.
 For example, years ago colleges in the EFCI joined the Friends Association for Higher Education, along with non-evangelical Quaker institutions.
 My question is, why?

 My point is this.
 Compared to the Church of the Nazarene, which is being strongly confronted by the Concerned Nazarenes Facebook Group and other individuals, the EFCI is being confronted by very few individuals.
 I realize there is a size difference in the denominations (approx. 2.1 million for the CotN as compared to approx. 140,000 worldwide for the EFCI).
 Yet, for such a small denomination, the EFCI has caused great harm to evangelicalism.
 I pray that that members of the EFCI (and ex-members like myself) will speak out against its accommodation of non-evangelical Quakers and Emerging/Emergent teachings.
+(The EFCI is not alone – very few postmodern evangelical denominations have any members who are protesting their slide into heretical teachings.)

 The Concerned Nazarenes Facebook Group serves as a great model for all individuals who are attempting to fight Emerging/Emergents in their quickly disintegrating denominations.